dvudd/CI_PP4/README.md

 ## Features
 ### Main Page
-If a non-authenticated user visits the site, they are greeting by a text that explains what the site does and encourages them to sign up.
+Visitors who are not logged in are greeted with an introductory text that outlines the site's purpose and encourages registration.
 ### Subjects
 ![Subjects Page](readme-images/scrot-subjects.webp)
-Once the user is authenticated, their created subjects are listed here.
+For authenticated users, the homepage transforms to display a list of their created subjects, providing a structured overview of their learning content.
+Each subject has links to edit or delete the entry.
 ### Decks
 ![Decks Page](readme-images/scrot-decks.webp)
-Lists the decks belonging to the selected subject.
+Within each subject, decks are organized to contain flashcards.
+This structure supports efficient management and access to learning material.
 ### Cards
 ![Cards Page](readme-images/scrot-cards.webp)
 Here, the user has the option either start the quiz or manage the cards inside the selected deck.